To view your individual educational cost and financial aid award please follow the steps below:

 For more information, visit the General Requirements Page.

 Your award has been calculated based on full-time enrollment (12 credit hours or more).
-Your actual payment will be based on the number of financial aid eligible credit hours you are enrolled in at the time of disbursement.
+Your actual award will be based on the number of financial aid eligible credit hours you are enrolled in.

 To qualify for loans and student employment (work study), you must be enrolled in 6 financial aid eligible credit hours.
 Awards are offered on a first come first serve basis.